alexzhivo/OPP_ex/ex_1/README.txt

-OOP_ex1
+oop1_ex01
 =====================================================================
 			                   SHAPES
 =====================================================================

-Authors: Thai Ben Hamo & Alex Zhivotovsky.
+Authors: Thai Ben Hamo , Alex Zhivotovsky.
 Id: Thai - 315218396 , Alex - 319257903.

 =====================================================================
                             Description
 =====================================================================

-Build the following shapes:
+In the exercise we will build simple objects of geometric shapes.
+We will build 4 objects:

 1. Rectangle
-2. Triangle
+2. and equilateral Triangle
 3. Window
 4. Hexagram

-Those 4 objects displayed in terminal with the support of the classes we have been given.
-Every class represent a different shape.
+In the data files there is a function program (main.cpp) that uses these objects and draws them on the screen.

 =====================================================================
                            Included files
 =====================================================================

-the files inside include directory:
+the files added inside include directory:

 - Rectangle.h
     Contains the definition of the Rectangle class.